History

 Catherine Easterling, Renee Liers, Heather McKenzie, Erin Ridout and Andrea Wyatt represent UMW as VRU All-Stars.

-UMW wins the Mid-Atlantic championship, advancing to the Women's Collegiate Division II National Rugby Championships in Sanford, Florida
+UMW wins the Mid-Atlantic championship, advancing for the 4th time to the Women's Collegiate Division II National Rugby Championships in Sanford, Florida

 UMW loses Women's Collegiate Division II National Rugby Quarterfinals, but wins in the consolation round.